Skip to main content

 Create app modal

 Name your app something identifiable; for this demo it can be "TVC Hello World".
-Paste in your operator public key from the login step, then click “Create new TVC App” to create your app.
+Paste in your operator public key from the TVC CLI login step, then click “Create new TVC App” to create your app.

 Create a local app template by running